 A study conducted at Google in 2015 highlighted the key performance factors of a team.
 Beyond criteria such as experience and qualifications, the main factor that emerges is that of psychological security.It reflects the comfort and ease with which developers are comfortable talking openly about problems in the presence of other people in the team and taking risks and initiatives.
 If there is trust in a team, each person feels freer to act without fear of the reaction of others, and especially without the fear of failure.
 Practicing code review also means establishing this psychological security which has so many advantages for a team!

 Finally, we mentioned above that code review increases the knowledge of the code within the team.
 Have you heard of the Bus Factor?
 This is the number of people beyond which your project cannot continue in a viable way if they are hit by a bus.
 It is a way of illustrating the concentration of expertise within a team.
 By inviting each person to reread code they have not written, and thus to appropriate other parts of the code, this knowledge is better distributed within a team.

 Still doubt the benefits of code review?
 If it is applied properly, this practice brings obvious gains to the whole team.
-Our Promyze platform offers precisely the Craft Workshop format, which are collective review formats with the aim of focusing on the definition of best practices.
-Based on team discussions and decision-making, the Workshops meet all the objectives of the code review, while consolidating team cohesion.
+Our Promyze platform offers precisely the Craft Workshop format, a collective review format to focus on the definition of best practices.
+Based on team discussions and decision-making, the Workshops meet all the objectives of the code review while consolidating team cohesion.bes

 Promyze, the collaborative platform dedicated to improve developers’ skills through best practices sharing and definition